Please check our Visiting Hours page for the latest Emergency Department visitation guidelines.

-The Valley Hospital offers a full-service Emergency Department, providing emergency services and minor treatment services.
+The Valley Hospital’s full-service Emergency Department is equipped to handle any type of emergency, using the highest safety precautions and protocols.
 All physicians on the active staff are board certified in emergency medicine, and many nurses are certified in emergency nursing.

 What to Expect at the ED